alanbanks229/Python_Flask_Web_App/README.md

 To render new Trivia you have to refresh the page, hopefully down the line I'll find a way to make it fetch and not reset the server

-The '/other' page displays clickable anchor tags (made to look like <div> tags) and will redirect a user to some of my favorite pages on the internet!
+The '/other' page displays clickable anchor tags (made to look like 'div' tags) and will redirect a user to some of my favorite pages on the internet!
 As of now there are only 3 links, but they will render in a random order so you won't know what card leads to what until you click on it :)